maremun/nlabot/README.md

 Bot is a primary point of contact.
 It handles all incoming Telegram updates, i.e. user messages, using long polling.
 It registers new students by updating database entries.
-To distribute homework checking among TAs, Bot relies on Redis Queue.
+To distribute and allow for asynchronous homework checking among TAs, Bot relies on Redis Queue.

 You can start bot locally like so: